Whether you have only a handful of donors or a database overflowing with them, each and every one is essential to the success of your nonprofit.

-According to the Fundraising Effectiveness Project’s 2022 report, donor retention fell 3.5% year-over-year.
-Retention is also down across all donor sizes, from those who donate less than $100 to those donating more than $50,000.
+According to the Fundraising Effectiveness Project’s Q1 2023 report, the donor retention rate fell by type across the board, from those who donate less than $100 to those donating more than $50,000.
 In other words, any donor you acquire is more likely to float away a year after their first donation than they are to stick around.

 That means nonprofits have to burn valuable time and money constantly hunting for new donors, but it also presents an opportunity: How would it affect your nonprofit’s bottom line if you could significantly raise your retention rate through better communication and nurturing?

 Managing a nonprofit requires a formalized system of retaining donors, volunteers, beneficiaries, and board members and building relationships with them so your organization can reach its goals.
 And the best databases for nonprofits also provide features like donor management and email marketing.
 That’s where a dependable customer relationship management (CRM) tool comes into play.

 Although you may associate CRMs with B2B sales, they can be just as helpful for nonprofits and other organizations that need to manage their contacts and strengthen relationships.
 Nonprofits use CRM systems to organize and stay connected with their donors and volunteers, engage in marketing and outreach, and analyze their data through reporting.

 CRMs allow nonprofits to communicate and build relationships with the advocates they rely on.
 Rather than relying on unwieldy spreadsheets of donor information, nonprofits can use a CRM to create and execute a donor outreach and retention strategy, resulting in more long-term relationships that fuel their mission.